intel-analytics/ipex-llm/docs/docs/Orca/orca-keras-quickstart.md

-**In this guide we will describe how to scale out TensorFlow (v1.15) programs using Orca in 4 simple steps.**
+**In this guide we will describe how to scale out Keras (v2.3) programs using Orca in 4 simple steps.**

 ### **Step 0: Prepare Environment**